duckdb/duckdb-web/docs/guides/performance/how_to_tune_workloads.md

 * Use [`EXPLAIN ANALYZE`](../meta/explain_analyze) to run and profile the query.
 This will show the CPU time that each step in the query takes.
 Note that due to multi-threading, adding up the individual times will be larger than the total query processing time.

 Query plans can point to the root of performance issues.
 A few general directions:
-* Avoid nested loop joins in favor or hash joins.
+* Avoid nested loop joins in favor of hash joins.
 * A scan that does not include a filter pushdown for a filter condition that is later applied performs unnecessary IO.
 Try rewriting the query to apply a pushdown.
 * Bad join orders where the cardinality of an operator explodes to billions of tuples should be avoided at all costs.